 A research position is the job of choice for some students.
 Those who stay on campus to take classes over the summer, or others who simply want the challenge of exploring new areas of study, can opt for a research position.
 Many students who plan to continue their education in engineering fields often choose this route.
 Research experience can often lead to connections in some of the country’s other top graduate schools, or at least to a good recommendation.
 Students should keep a watchful eye on bulletin boards and check with specific professors who may need help in their research, or who are working on projects of interest.
 Even looking at other engineering departments can be an option.
 In a worst-case scenario, unpaid internships are almost always available or can be sought out.
 Often, department secretaries are the best source of information in this regard.

 Finding practical engineering experience can sometimes be a tedious job; but with a little hard work and a polished resume, students can almost always find some type of engineering position while still attending school.
 Oftentimes, these jobs are rewarding both monetarily and educationally.
-In addition, they can lead to fall time positions or good graduate programs.
+In addition, they can lead to full-time positions or good graduate programs.